AMReX-Combustion/PeleLMeX/Docs/source/manual/Validation.rst

 in +/- 0.0101 m in :math:`y` with EB intersecting the domain at +/- :math:`\delta`.
 The base grid is coarser than the DNS one by a factor of 2.
 A background pressure gradient in imposed in the :math:`x` to compensate wall friction.
-The fluid conditions are similar to that of the DNS case and the flow and mesh characteristics are summarized hereafter:
+The fluid conditions are similar to that of the DNS case and the flow and mesh characteristics are summarized in :numref:`EBCLESFlowsChar`:

 .. list-table:: LES Channel flow characteristics
+    :name: EBCLESFlowsChar
+    :align: center
     :widths: 25 25 25 25 25 25 25
     :header-rows: 1